cadia-lvl/visindavaka22/README.md

       Talgervill – kynnist röddum Álfs og vina hans, okkur nýjar íslenskar gerviraddir sem eru notaðar í alls konar, t.d. veflesara og fleira.

+      Text-to-speech - Get to know the voices of Álfur and his friends, new Icelandic text-to-speech voices that are used in alls kinds of way to read the web.

+      Microservices aims to increase inclusiveness and accessibility for the EU languages by making existing natural language processing (NLP) tools freely and openly available on the European Language Grid (ELG) platform.
+The project will make the NLP tools more accessible to a larger audience of software developers.

 3. The Use of VR During Testing of Fatigue in Air Traffic Controllers